TimMcCauley/nintynine-boundaries/README.md

 - `geometry`: Boundary geometry
 - Additional OSM metadata

+## Overlap Filtering

+To prevent neighboring countries' administrative regions from being included in results, the tool automatically filters admin level 3+ features based on their spatial overlap with the parent country boundary (admin level 2).

+**How it works:**
+- Admin level 2 (country) boundaries are saved without filtering
+- Admin levels 3 and higher are filtered to only include features with ≥50% overlap with the country boundary
+- This filtering is applied to both maritime and land boundaries
+- Features from neighboring countries that share borders are automatically excluded

+**Example:** When querying Germany for admin level 3 (states), any Dutch or Belgian administrative regions that might appear in the Overpass results will be automatically filtered out if they have less than 50% overlap with Germany's boundary.

+This ensures that only administrative regions that genuinely belong to the queried country are included in the output, while still capturing legitimate cross-border regions if they exist.

 ## Known Limitations

 - Land boundary generation for countries with large territories (US, Canada, France, Russia) can take 30-45 minutes and require up to 8GB of memory
 - Processing higher admin levels (3+) with land boundaries can be time-intensive for regions with many features
 - Requires active internet connection to query Overpass API
 - Admin level meanings vary by country - refer to the [OSM documentation](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#admin_level=*_Country_specific_values) for country-specific details
+- **Shapefile format limitations:** The tags field will be truncated to 254 characters when exporting to ESRI Shapefile format due to the DBF file format's field length restrictions.
+For complete tag data, use GeoJSON, GeoPackage, or FlatGeobuf formats instead.

 ## Troubleshooting